vkayy/vkinematics/README.md

 Currently, the broad phase involves spatial partitioning into a uniform collision grid, whilst the narrow phase is AABB-based.
 The linear structure of a uniform grid enables an elegant means of multithreading, in contrast to the non-linear quadtree or circle tree structures, hence the choice.

-## What are the next steps?

-At the moment, the engine simulates in 2D only.
-But, with greater processing power access (via university), I have intentions of implementing a 3D engine.

 ## How do I use this?

 First of all, for sake of rendering, SFML has to be installed as it is a dependency.